 But wait, the newest leather jacket you bought is not as soft as you wanted it to be.
 Instead, it’s stiff and uncomfortable.
-You love the design, but it hurts to wear it.
-Well, leather jackets can feel rigid if they aren’t worn often— especially the first time.
+You love the design,

 The pliability and softness of the leather jacket are fairly dependent on the source of the hide its leather is made from.
 For instance, cowhide leather is the most durable, toughest, and heaviest is not as soft as goatskin or sheepskin leather.

 There are a handful of other factors that contribute to the stiffness of a leather jacket.
 So what can you do about it?
 This blog post will show you how to soften a leather jacket.
 Follow these tips, and your leather jacket will feel like butter on you.

 What To Expect In This Article?

 Why Does A Leather Jacket Lose Its Softness?

 The quality of a leather jacket is determined by multiple factors.
 But even when your leather jacket quality is high, it can still lose its softness and you will feel uneasy wearing it.
 A variety of conditions could be to blame, and understanding them will help you be proactive about protecting your favorite leather jacket.

 Grade of Leather Matters

 Shopping for a leather jacket is a huge undertaking, especially when you’re buying it for the first time.
 If you want your jacket to be soft and long-lasting, look into the grade of the leather.
 High-quality leather jackets are usually made from full-grain leather, a type of leather that’s softer in texture and sturdier in quality.